You must be equipped with ADS-B Out to fly in most controlled airspace.

 |Over the Gulf of Mexico at and above 3,000 feet MSL within 12 nautical miles of the coastline of the United States|

-Any airspace that requires the use of a Transponder today will on January 01, 2020 also require aircraft to be equipped with a Version 2 ADS-B Out system.
+Any airspace that requires the use of a Transponder also requires aircraft to be equipped with a Version 2 ADS-B Out system.
 This can be either a 1090ES (DO-260B) ADS-B system or a UAT (DO-282B) ADS-B system.

-For aircraft operating above FL180 (18,000 ft.) or to comply with ADS-B mandates outside the United States, you must be equipped with a Mode-S transponder-based ADS-B transmitter.
-For aircraft operating below 18,000 ft. and within the United States ADS-B rule airspace, you must be equipped with either a Mode-S transponder-based ADS-B transmitter or with UAT equipment.
+For aircraft operating above FL180 (18,000 feet MSL) or to receive ADS-B services outside the United States, you must be equipped with a Mode-S transponder-based ADS-B transmitter.
+For aircraft operating below 18,000 feet and within the United States ADS-B rule airspace, you must be equipped with either a Mode-S transponder-based ADS-B transmitter or with UAT equipment.

 Interactive ADS-B Airspace Map

 Download the Equip ADS-B Google Earth map (KMZ) to look at the location of ADS-B rule airspace at your home base and where you fly.
 Pan and zoom to different locations and turn on the various capabilities the map includes:

 - 3-dimensional depictions of rule airspace and airports

 - Overlays of ADS-B surveillance coverage — airspace where ATC can see aircraft transmitting ADS-B Out information at altitudes of 500', 1,500', 3,000', 5,000' and 10,000' AGL